 Online associate degree programs in event management provide training for students desiring careers as event coordinators.
 Students enrolled in this program learn to coordinate meetings and events for a variety of clients and venues.
 As communicating with customers, vendors, managers, and event-attendees is crucial to an event coordinator's success, there are several communications courses integrated into a typical online associate's degree program in meeting and event management.

 Program Information and Requirements

-Online associate degree event management programs are 2-years in length, generally 45-60 credits in length.
+Online associate degree event management programs are 2-years in length, and generally require 45-60 credits.
 The online courses must be completed within the same time frame as campus-based courses.
 Although most programs are available entirely online, some instructors require students to come to the campus to take exams.